Perk Weekend! Score Up to 300 Bonus Points!*

 What Are Reading Glasses & Do I Need a Pair

-Reading glasses are designed specifically to correct presbyopia - a fancy term for when your eyes have a harder time focusing on close objects as you age.
+Reading glasses are designed specifically to correct presbyopia — a fancy term for when your eyes have a harder time focusing on close objects as you age.
 These glasses magnify text and objects, making everything from reading a menu to scrolling through your phone a breeze.
-They're not one-size-fits-all, but we can help you understand how reading glasses can benefit you and find your perfect pair.

 Understanding Reading Glasses

-What are Reading Glasses?
+What Are Reading Glasses?

 Reading glasses, also known as "readers," are non-prescription eyeglasses that are designed to help with close-up vision.
 They have magnifying lenses that make objects appear larger and clearer, making it easier on your eyes to see small print or objects up close.
 These glasses are not meant for long-distance viewing, but rather for tasks like reading a book, sewing, or using a computer.